 The majority of ALD chapters send invitations in the spring, based on fall grades.
 That leaves the fall semester to promote ALD as much as possible, so students recognize the organization when they receive their invitation to join.
 Students want to join an organization that is active and well known.
 Marketing ALD in the fall can also help to motivate first-year students to strive for academic excellence, and current members can be used as role models for what’s possible.

-- Participate in student organization fairs, typically sponsored by the student activities office.
+Participate in student organization fairs, typically sponsored by the student activities office.
 Take care to create an impressive display at your table.
-Same goes for Open Houses sponsored by Admissions.
+The same goes for Open Houses sponsored by Admissions.

-- Create ways current members can tell their stories.
+Create ways current members can tell their stories.
 Utilize the power of peer influence!
 Each member has a story to tell – how maybe they struggled throughout the fall but sought out resources and managed to get that 3.5 GPA.
-Profile current members on the chapter’s website or Facebook group, start a blog, etc.
+Profile current members on the chapter’s Instagram account/website/Facebook group, start a blog, etc.

 Try to determine reasons that students decline membership invitations at your institution.
 Then see if you can counter those with different methods.

-Don’t forget about the brochures, door hangers, and Flame postcards we provide free of charge.
-Your chapter will be asked to place an order in September, but if you need more, complete the Publications Order Form.
+Don’t forget about the brochures, study guides, and decals we provide free of charge.
+Your chapter will be asked to place an order in May, but if you need more, complete the Publications Order Form.
 And in general, you are encouraged to explore the national website and social media accounts (Facebook, Instagram, and Twitter at @nationalald), as we continue to add resources for chapters and highlight our stellar students and chapters.
 Happy recruiting!